kristinemlarson/gnssrefl/tests/use_cases/usecase_p041.md

 ## WebApp

-p041 is one of the example cases for the [GNSS-IR webapp.](https://gnss-reflections.org/fancy6?example=p041).
-The webapp analyzes data in real-time, so please wait for the periodogram to appear on the left side of the page.
-It takes from 5-10 seconds
+p041 is one of the example cases for the [GNSS-IR webapp.](https://gnss-reflections.org/fancy6?example=p041) The webapp analyzes data in real-time, so please wait for 5-10 seconds.

 **Setting Azimuth and Elevation Mask**